R. Ian Jack: Academic career

-Jack had a long association with St Andrew’s College at the University of Sydney, being appointed Wilson Fellow in 1979, holding positions including Senior Tutor, Hunter Baillie Fellow in Oriental and Polynesian Languages, Senior Fellow, Woodhouse Fellowship, President of the Senior Common Room, College Archivist and Librarian.
+Jack had a long association with St Andrew's College at the University of Sydney, being appointed Wilson Fellow in 1979, holding positions including Senior Tutor, Hunter Baillie Fellow in Oriental and Polynesian Languages, Senior Fellow, Woodhouse Fellowship, President of the Senior Common Room, College Archivist and Librarian.
 He also organised numerous musical events and regularly played the college organ.

-Jack was the longest-serving President of the Royal Australian Historical Society, from 2003–2011 and was elected a Fellow in 2004.
+Jack was the longest-serving President of the Royal Australian Historical Society, from 2003 to 2011 and was elected a Fellow in 2004.
 He was a member of the NSW Heritage Council and joined the committee of the Blue Mountains Association of Cultural Heritage Organisations in 2006, as an inaugural member, later becoming vice-president, and president.
 He was also president of Hawkesbury Historical Society, and vice-president of The Friends of the Paragon.
 Jack has published extensively in the areas of heritage, local history and historical archaeology from Medieval Wales to the Hawkesbury and Nepean Valley.
 He was a passionate historian, historical researcher, heritage specialist, industrial archaeologist and an accomplished musician.

 The Australasian Society for Historical Archaeology presents the R. Ian Jack Award for the Best Honours Thesis annually.

 He was a longtime member of the Book Collectors Society of Australia and he wrote articles for their journal Biblionews and Australian Notes & Queries.
 As a book collector he, “had a vast medieval collection, with a particular interest in Joan of Arc; he also collected Australian non-fiction.”

 Death

 Jack died from heart problems (hypertrophic cardiomyopathy).
-He had been suffering from prostate cancer and related kidney problems but had seemed to be responding well to treatment.
+He had been suffering from prostate cancer and related kidney problems.